 30 years internet.
 See the first site

-Today marks 30 years since the creation of the internet and of the first site.
+Today marks 30 years since the creation of the internet and the appearance of the first website.

 berners lee first web